mpadge/ros-pkg-authors/README.md

 ## Get commit history from github

-Extracting all of the commit histories takes about 20 min or so to run:
+The following code extracts all of the commit histories, and takes about 20 min or so to run:

 ``` r
 get_all_commits <- function (gh_cli)